Blockchainbrett/crypto-art-digest/posts/firstpost.md

  *Sunday, March 15th 2020*

 Hey Crypo Art enthusiasts!
 Hope everyone is safe and healthy.
-Admist the Corona crypto crash, Welcome to the Crypto Art Digest where Ill be covering hot takes and updates in the crypto art space each week across superrare, async.art and opensea, etc.. all the crypto art platforms I can entertain.
-Since this is the first newsletter I'm going to go a bit beyond just this past week.
+Welcome to the Crypto Art Digest covering hot takes and updates in the crypto art space each week.
+Coverage includes superrare, async.art and opensea, etc.. all the crypto art platforms.
+Since this is the first edition, it will include more than the past week.

 ### Bidding Wars
 *The historical crypto art bidding wars!*

+Below is ranked the top bidding wars of all time!
 * Crypto kitties (Ethereal)
 * Homer Pepe (Rare AF)
 * First Supper (Async.art)
-* Colie's Layer (Async.art)
+* Colie's First Supper Layer (Async.art)
-* Xcopy (Async.art)
+* Xcopy's  (Async.art)
 * ETHgirl (Superrare)
-* Robness (Superare)
+* Coldie's Andreas Antonopoulis (Superare)

 ### Artsy Artists
 *The crypto artists we know and love.. the people that make it